askap-vast/vaster-webapp/docs/installation.md

 make dev
 ```

-This starts the Django and Postgres containers.
+This starts the Django, Postgres, and Firefly containers.
 Once running, the webapp is accessible at `http://localhost:80` with the following default credentials:

 - Username: admin
 - Password: test